 The Recurring Riddle of Regular Giving

 We’ve chased the elusive, effective recurring giving program for years.
 We’re proud that we can set up a recurring gift, but most educational institutions (and other not-for-profits) still struggle to attract significant numbers of recurring gift (monthly or otherwise) donors.
 There are successes to be found in other sectors (PBS) and even other countries (UK).
 What are the obstacles – and solutions – here in the U.S.?
 Come and see a collection of recurring giving strategies for promoting, stewarding, recognizing and sustaining a recurring donor base.
-Bob will share a range of samples and solutions from other institutions.
+Join CASE Laureate Bob Burdenski for a range of regular giving samples, solutions and strategies from other institutions.

 The Spaghetti Method: Creative Brainstorming to See What Sticks